 - Nicotine patch or gum

-- What type of smoker are you?
+- The type of smoker you are.
 Are you a casual or heavy smoker?
-Insurance providers will want to know how many cigarettes or packs you smoke a day because that’ll be a determining factor for the health risks you’re exposed to.
-This can also include the way you ingest nicotine, whether it be chewing tobacco, cigarettes, cigars or a nicotine patch.
+Insurers will want to know how many cigarettes or packs you smoke a day.
+They’ll also assess the way you consume nicotine, whether it be chewing tobacco, cigarettes, cigars or a nicotine patch.

-- How long have you been smoking?
-Insurance underwriters will want to know when you started smoking in order to make an accurate assessment of how risky you’ll be to insure.
+- How long you’ve been smoking.
+To make an accurate assessment of your risk levels, underwriters will ask how long you’ve been a smoker.
 The longer you’ve been a tobacco user, the higher the risks for critical illnesses related to smoking.

-- When did you quit smoking?
-You’ll only be determined a non-smoker if you haven’t had a cigarette in the last 365 days.
+- When you quit smoking.
+You’ll only be classified a nonsmoker if you haven’t had nicotine in the last 365 days.

 There’s a distinct difference when it comes to the price of life insurance premiums for a smoker or nonsmoker.
 For example, here’s what monthly premiums could cost for a male buying a 20 year term policy with $500,000 worth of coverage:

 *Sample quotes provided by Quotacy

 Why do smokers pay more for life insurance?

 Smoking is associated with health risks and complications, so insurers charge more for coverage because there’s a higher chance they’ll need to pay out your policy.
 These are some of the stats to support that logic:

 - Smoking can have a direct correlation with heart disease, cancer and respiratory disease.